 For protecting the body

 People have always tried to protect the body of the deceased for a long time.
 It's an attempt to care for it even after death.
-Caskets are sealed so that they protect the body.
+Caskets, be they of metal or wood, are sealed so that they protect the body.
 The sealing will keep the elements, air, and moisture from getting inside the coffin.

 For sanitary reasons

 Sometimes, the casket has to be sealed for lowering the risk of infection or contagion when the deceased has died of a contagious disease.

 What are the benefits of sealing the casket?

 Sealing the casket is necessary for some situations, so here are the most significant reasons to do it: